SIMPLE IRA Plan FAQs - Establishing a SIMPLE IRA Plan

 Who can establish a SIMPLE IRA plan?

 Any employer (including self-employed individuals, tax-exempt employers and governmental entities) that has no more than 100 employees who earned $5,000 or more in compensation during the preceding calendar year (the "100-employee limitation") can establish a SIMPLE IRA plan.
 For purposes of the 100-employee limitation, you must take into account all employees employed at any time during the calendar year, including those employees who have not met the plan's minimum eligibility requirements (see Participation FAQs).
+If you have more than 100 employees and you have a SIMPLE IRA plan, find out how to correct this mistake.

 How do I establish is a SIMPLE IRA plan?